wtgibson/4-code-quiz/README.md

 ## Summary

-The purpose of the assignment was to create an application that generates a random password based on a set of user-selected criteria.
-The application developed is accessed via the user's browser and includes HTML and CSS code that is dynamically udpated through JavaScript elements as well as a polished UI that is repsonsive to multiple screen sizes.
+The purpose of the assignment was to create a timed quiz which leveraged Javascript logic, functions, and variables which dynamically updated the user's score based on their performance, ultimately letting them save their initals and score.

 ```
 User Story